-01-01:49:04 Eardley-Pryor: What was that first experience when you had your own first course in Oregon teaching in those classes?
+01-01:49:04 Eardley-Pryor: What was that first experience when you had your own first course in Oregon teaching those classes?
 What was the experience like?
-01-01:49:12 Merchant: Well, it was great, because I could make my own interpretation, I didn't have to use anyone else's-it wasn't someone else's course I was TA-ing for, but I could actually teach the course.
-The course had a description, but I could decide what and how I wanted to teach it, and they were very open in those terms.
+01-01:49:12 Merchant: It was great, because I could make my own interpretation.
+It wasn't someone else's course I was TA-ing for, but I could actually teach the course.
+The course had a description, but I could decide what and how I wanted to teach it, and they were very open to those terms.